 4) The CFA exams takes time and effort, with no guarantee in improving career prospects

 The reason why the CFA exams stir up so much debate on ‘whether it’s worth it’ is because of the level of upfront effort required, with no guarantee of ‘return’.

 It’s not a function of money – you simply have to put in the hours if you want to pass the CFA exams.
 And that creates a lot of second thoughts as to whether it’s worth it.
 But that could be precisely why it is worth it – the masters-equivalent finance knowledge you gain from it stays with you.

-1,000+ hours commitment over a few years is definitely not for the faint hearted.
+1,000+ hours commitment over 4 years on average is definitely not for the faint hearted.
 If you can’t commit to the time and effort required, then it’s just not for you.
 And that’s OK, since it is better to realize that earlier than when you’re midway through!

 That said, aside from the upfront time/effort sunk cost, there are unlikely any downsides to being a CFA charterholder.

 Another thing worth trying is CFA Institute’s readiness assessment questions.